Professor and Mrs. Joseph

 Mount Washington area.
 The new high school was soon completed and Brookline

 The school district continued to grow.

 The opening of the Liberty Tubes fed this extraordinary growth.
 Shortly after

-their erection, the schools became so crowded that classes were held part
+their completion, the schools became so crowded that classes were held part

 time.
-In 1928, the Board of Education made another
+In 1928, the Board of Education constructed another

 addition to the Brookline School building at the cost of $106,000.
 At this time, eight